 If you’re interested in buying a manual burr grinder, I suggest checking out this Hario coffee grinder.
 I’ve been using this coffee grinder for a long time, and it has kept up really well.
 You can also check it out below:

-- Ceramic mill is easily adjusted for right grind coarseness providing a consistent grind for perfect fresh coffee
+- The Mini-Slim Plus: A great grinder for both beginners and pros!
+Its slim, compact design makes for a great grinder for home and travel.
+Ceramic mill is easily adjusted for right grind coarseness providing a consistent grind for perfect fresh coffee

 If you don’t feel like hand grinding your coffee beans every day, I suggest using a blade coffee grinder.
 If you’re interested in buying one, you can check out this coffee grinder, or have a look down below:

 - Clear Top Cover and One-Touch Control allows for operation at the touch of a button—simply push down on the cover to begin grinding and release to stop.
 The clear cover also allows you to easily see the consistency of grinds.